Scrum Guide 2020: Scrum Masters are the True Leaders

 Just take a second to imagine a professional environment where every individual connects and donates their intellectual capacity to the fullest.
 It’s a place where each person experiences contentment.
 It’s a workplace that bestows fulfilment too.
 Then again, the description here seems somewhat booking and way too ideal.
 Is it possible to create such a working environment?
 Indeed, it is!
 If so, then how?
 With all my experience, I can say that the present leadership archetype can’t do it, even if everything else falls into place.
 Scrum is a prevalent framework, and it tried to fix the problem by returning it unsolved.
 Sounds confusing, right?
 The creators tried to fight fire with fire by giving Scrum Master the role of a leader.
 Now, for ages, many leaders forced their employees through commands, obligation, and conformity.
 Such leadership strategies won’t work in today’s complex world.
 So, what is it that requires changing?

 Scrum found the perfect answer to this question by not solving the problem.
-It lets people solve their own issues.
+Instead, it lets people solve their own issues.
 Jeff and Ken redefined and polished the idea of the role of Scrum Master from a “Servant Leader” to a “True Leader” in the 2020 Scrum Guide.

 Understanding the concept of a True Leader

 What’s the deal with this term, anyway?
 After all, too many individuals raise their hands whenever someone asks them whether they wish to assume a boss's role.
 Who’s the True Leader among them?
 The only way to answer it is to take a step back and find out: What do True Leaders try to gain?
-These people only want to help others find a leg to stand on instead of begging others for support.
-A True Leader won’t try to make others go blind by showcasing his/her brilliance.
-This person will act as a reflector of light so that we can see ourselves from an entirely new angle.
+Instead of begging others for support, these people only want to help others find a leg to stand on.
+A True Leader won’t try to make others go blind by showcasing their brilliance.
+Instead, this person will act as a reflector of light so that we can see ourselves from an entirely new angle.

 Everyone must be a leader – The Rebbe